Finding a Top Financial Advisor Firm in San Mateo, California

 Vantage Wealth Management Investment Philosophy

 The range of investment securities in Vantage Wealth Management's client portfolios will differ slightly depending on which of the three aforementioned platforms the client uses.
 In general, though, portfolios consist of some mix of mutual funds, exchange-traded funds (ETFs) and, to a lesser extent, individual equities and fixed-income securities.
-The exact investment strategy and asset allocation that your portfolio uses will have its base in your investment goals, time horizon, risk tolerance and other applicable factors.
+The exact investment strategy and asset allocation that your portfolio uses will have its base on your investment goals, time horizon, risk tolerance and other applicable factors.

 Depending on how your portfolio performs, Vantage's advisors will work to rebalance your investments on at least a quarterly basis.
 This is done to ensure that the returns and losses in your portfolio don't shift your asset allocation too far from its original target.